 Home to some of the worlds best food, museums packed with world-famous Renaissance art, and beautiful architecture as far as the eye can see, it’s not hard to see why so many people fall for Florence.
 And even on a tight travel timeline, you can still take in a whole host of highlights in this laidback, picturesque city.
-Our local Florence tour guides have put together the ultimate itinerary for making the most of a short visit.
+Here’s your ultimate itinerary for making the most of a short visit.

 Start your day in Florence with the perfect morning cappuccino at the oldest cafe in the city, Caffe Gilli founded in 1733.
 The bar is frequented by locals who typically select a coffee bar according to the type of coffee, the coffee machine, who is making the coffee and the quality of the pastries.
 So, if locals love it here – you know you’re in good hands.
 If you’re hungry, order up some fresh-baked pastries to go with your jolt of caffeine.

 Take a 10-minute walk after breakfast to visit the Piazza Duomo, where you can witness the fourth largest cathedral in the world: Santa Maria del Fiore, an architectural masterpiece.
 Here you can see the first dome in the world built using masonry, by Filippo Brunelleschi.
 This dome marks the symbol of Renaissance and will give you an understanding of the genius inventors, artists and architects who helped shape the city.